 Why do different mortgage lenders have different FHA credit score requirements?

-Each lender has some flexibility to decide what loans they wish to offer and the lowest credit scores they’re willing to accept.
+Each mortgage lender has the flexibility to decide what loans they wish to offer and the lowest credit scores they’re willing to accept.
+Even though the FHA has requirements, FHA-approved lenders can also impose their own standards, a practice known as “overlaying,” depending on the level of risk they’re willing to tolerate.
 That’s why you might see different FHA credit score requirements with different lenders.

 How to boost your credit score to meet FHA loan requirements

 Improving your credit score before you start shopping for an FHA loan can increase your chances of being approved.
 Tait recommends taking steps to boost your score now if you believe you’ll purchase a home within the next year.

 “[Start by] getting your credit pulled, finding out what is on your credit report and align yourself with a lender who will help you improve your credit,” Tait says.